Chairs for Women in Science & Engineering (CWSE)

 Best of the WWEST Podcast Co-Producer and Host

-Ashishvangh has a masters in Journalism and a bachelors degree in Interdisciplinary Performance from the University of British Columbia.
-Through her role as a producer and host of the podcast, Ashishvangh aims to connect with women and gender-diverse trailblazers in STEM, hear about their lives, and careers, as well as open the floor to conversations surrounding the challenges of underrepresentation in the industry.
+Ashishvangh has a master’s in journalism and a bachelor’s degree in interdisciplinary performance from the University of British Columbia.
+Through her role as a producer and host of the podcast, Ashishvangh aims to connect with women and gender-diverse trailblazers in STEM, hear about their lives and careers, as well as open the floor to conversations surrounding the challenges of underrepresentation in the industry.

 Contact: ashishvanghvc@gmail.com